Register to get access to free programming courses with interactive exercises

 20px text on iPhone5 with Viewport meta tag

-That way we can control the width of the viewport ourselves, without having to rely on the standard values of mobile browsers.
+This way, we can control the viewport's width without relying on the standard values of mobile browsers.
 In addition to the width property, the viewport meta tag has several other attributes.

 Scaling

-initial-scale — specifies the page scaling factor.
-A number from 0.1 to 10 is used as the value
+The initial-scale tag specifies the page scaling factor.
+We can use a number from 0.1 to 10 as the value.

 initial-scale=1.0